westpoint-robotics/TTCP-AISC-Opposed-AI-Competition/gameday/Readme.md

 This folder is mounted into the container, so the event director can launch modified scenario scripts prepared in advance while maintaining the flexibility the easily alter the environment on the fly (but still capitalizing on the benefits of containers).

-The *actual* performer launch script should be in the working directory of the submitted docker image.

-# Logs

-Each container collects logs to a location specified by a `--logpath=...` argument to the container execution script.
-For contestants, ensure your primary script accepts that parameter and propagates it to moos.
-See the `/home/moos/moos-ivp-aquaticus/missions/competition-2022/launch_demo.sh` script for an example.